brontosaurusrex/singularity/README.md

 - toDV
 - toPRORES
 - srt2video
-- toMXFpush (xdcam 8bpc 4:2:2 mpeg2 with separated mono tracks, assumes stereo single channel input)
+- toMXFpush (xdcam 8bpc 4:2:2 mpeg2 with separated mono tracks, assumes stereo single channel input, will also do ebuR128 correction on audio)
 - r128 (r128 info and graph, will also work with mxf files with separated audio channels)
 - dur (echo durations)